 It’s Reasonable and Prudent

-While the OSHA does not require the offering of safety trainings in languages other than English, it does require that all employees be properly trained in all safety protocols related to their occupation and workplace.
+While OSHA does not require the offering of safety training in languages other than English, it does require that all employees be properly trained in all safety protocols related to their occupation and workplace.
 It’s hard for an employee to be “properly trained” if he or she can’t easily comprehend what’s being taught.
-Even if an employee can hold a conversation or get messages across when speaking English with management or co-workers, the translation process that takes place in the brain can make truly understanding items learned in written text quite difficult.
+Even if an employee can hold a conversation or get messages across when speaking English with management or co-workers, the translation process that takes place in the brain can make truly understanding items learned in the written text quite difficult.
 While it may be inconvenient at first, it is worth it to invest in providing resources in multiple languages (many safety and warning labels come in English, Spanish, and combined versions, now).

 It May Reduce Turnover

 In industries where there are many workers with English as a second language, including many production sectors, employee turnover rates are massive compared to others in which English speakers are almost exclusively employed.
 Language barriers make communication difficult and incidents more likely.
 This can lead to having to terminate employees more often or having employees quit due to dissatisfaction with the work or the job environment.
 The problem for you is that when you have to constantly bring on and retrain new employees you are not only losing production time as people learn the ropes but you’re also dumping costs into training new people for what others already know.
 What’s worse is that if this is in an industry where you’re experiencing employee turnover, you may be wasting money on training someone new and he or she may actually have the same problem understanding the training that your old employee did.
 It makes more sense to take that money and use it to reproduce your training materials in multiple languages on the front end so that things can go easier right from the start.
 This not only makes sense from a business standpoint, but it better protects your employees and their coworkers as well if everyone is well-trained.

 Sensitivity Does Matter